This post is about all the great things you can do in New York City in the Winter, updated for 2023.

 Lines are shorter so you won’t have to wait long (if at all) to get into the attraction.

-For example, winter is a great time to visit one of the observation decks, because it has great views from the inside as well as outside.
+Winter is also a great time to visit one of the observation decks which offer spectacular skyline views from inside, as well as outside.

 TIP: See our post on the long list of NYC's attractions